 HDDRIVER/HDDRUTIL: Support for the "Reduced Block Commands" command set (RBC), for devices with limited features.

-HDDRIVER/HDDRUTIL: HDDRIVER.SYS can be installed in Alternate RAM by enabling the corresponding option in the "File->Preferences" dialog.
+HDDRIVER/HDDRUTIL: HDDRIVER.SYS can be installed in TT RAM by enabling the corresponding option in the "File->Preferences" dialog.
 This in particular makes sense for Ataris with Fast RAM and IDE interface, in order to increase the IDE transfer rate.
 Additionally, it saves ST-RAM.
-Note that hard disk drivers that reside in Alternate RAM cannot be booted from the ACSI bus.
+Note that hard disk drivers that reside in TT RAM cannot be booted from the ACSI bus.

 HDDRUTIL: Support for 64 bit sector numbers.